Zandaqa

-Zindīq (pl. zanādiqa) is a medieval Islamic term applied by Muslims to individuals who are considered to hold views or follow practices that are contrary to central Islamic dogmas.
+Zindīq (pl. zanādiqa) is an Islamic pejorative applied to individuals who are considered to hold views or follow practices that are contrary to central Islamic dogma.
 Zandaqa is the noun describing these views.

-Zanadiqa is usually translated as "heresy" and often used to "underscore the seriousness" of the religious error of the accused Muslim.
-It originally referred to the Manichaean Religion, but "soon came" to be applied to Muslims who concealed their deviant beliefs.
+Zandaqa is usually translated as "heresy" and is often used to underscore the seriousness of the religious views of the accused individual, and the rejection of such views by Islamic orthodoxy.
+It originally referred to the adherents of Manichaeism, but then came to be applied to those who were accused of having heretical beliefs and actions deemed as threatening by Islamic authorities.